liberaledemokraten/documentation/pages/04.e-mail/02.exim-configuration/default.md

 Please note that this option may require that both accounts are hosted on the same server.
 The domains however may be managed by different users.
 That is not a problem, as only permitted users are able to set the aliases and forwardings.

 ## Deny Outgoing Mails from Unknown Domains
 !
 Caution: The below suggestion may also affect incoming mails.
 See the second rule below to avoid that.
+These `deny` rules should be processed _after_ processing `accept` rules except the default accept without any further conditions, if present.

 Just as described above, you may add the following entry under `acl_smtp_mail`: